josemotta/IoT.Starter.Pi.Lumi/README.md

 	    environment:
 	      - ASPNETCORE_ENVIRONMENT=Release

 A docker volume is created at `/var/run/lirc`, insuring proper communication between containers running `irsend` commands and Lirc output socket installed at RPI host.
-Since other services from `IoT.Starter.Pi.Thing` are the same, `home-web` to `home-web-ir` is the only change from `IoT.Starter.Pi.Thing` to `IoT.Starter.Pi.Lumi`.
+Since the other services from `IoT.Starter.Pi.Thing` are the same, `home-web` to `home-web-ir` is the only change from `IoT.Starter.Pi.Thing` to `IoT.Starter.Pi.Lumi`.

 ## Running at RPI